Building a new community

 The vision document shows what Tauriko West could look like, integrating what we’re proposing for the new community.

 Building a community at Tauriko West will require changes to the City Plan as part of the Resource Management process.
 Currently, the land is zoned rural and needs to be rezoned for residential development.
-Subject to the required planning processes, it is expected that the first houses will start being built in late 2024, if not 2025.
+Subject to the required planning processes, it is expected that the first houses will start being built around late-2024 or early-2025.

-A draft landuse plan has been prepared to show the extend of land likely to be developed for:
+A draft landuse plan has been prepared to show the extent of land likely to be developed for:

 - Residential development areas, proposed to provide for a mix of housing typologies